YanCotta/AgenticAIPortfolio/AutoGen/FinancialAnalysisAndCoding/README.md

 ## Modules

--   `config.py`:  Handles the configuration of the AutoGen agents, code executor, and LLM.
-Loads the OpenAI API key securely.
+-   `financial_analysis/config.py`: Handles the configuration of the AutoGen agents, code executor, and LLM.
+Loads the OpenAI API key securely using Pydantic.
--   `stock_analysis.py`: Contains functions for downloading stock data using `yfinance` and generating stock price plots using `matplotlib`.
+-   `financial_analysis/stock_analysis.py`: Contains functions for downloading stock data using `yfinance` and generating stock price plots using `matplotlib`.
--   `main.py`: Orchestrates the entire workflow, initializing the agents, defining tasks, and displaying the results.
+-   `financial_analysis/main.py`: Orchestrates the entire workflow, initializing the agents, defining tasks, and displaying the results.
+-   `financial_analysis/logger.py`: Configures logging using Loguru.

 ## Error Handling